-On August 1st, the Common Application launched the 2018-2019 version.
+On August 1st, the Common Application launched the newest version.
 If you are a student who opened up an account before this, all of your information was rolled over and you can pick up where you left off.
 For students who haven't started filling out the Common App or any application, it's a big step.
 But once you open up an account, it's a lot less intimidating than one might think.

 Here are my top ten tips for any student just getting started:

 1. Filling out applications can be a great first step or a welcome break from writing college essays.